 Understanding and Learning Indigenous Protocols through the Land Acknowledgment

-As York University embarks on a welcome and broad based initiative to make the university a more hospitable place for Indigenous scholars, students, staff, visitors and scholarship, it becomes increasingly important to acknowledge Indigenous protocols.
+As York University embarks on a welcome and broad based initiative to make the university a more hospitable place for Indigenous students, staff, visitors and scholars, it becomes increasingly important to acknowledge Indigenous protocols.
 Observing and acknowledging protocols will assist York University in building respectful dialogue and in facilitating/establishing relationships with Indigenous communities, organizations and peoples.